spirosManolas/spirosManolas.github.io/_pages/about.md

 -->

-ΧΧΧI am an aspiring computational scientist with research interests primarily in the development of computational and  numerical methods for applications in the simulation of physical systems and topology optimization.
+I am an aspiring computational scientist with research interests primarily in the development of computational and  numerical methods for applications in the simulation of physical systems and topology optimization.

 I am in the third year of my undergraduate degree at [Stony Brook University](https://www.stonybrook.edu/) in Applied and Pure Mathematics with a minor in Mechanical Engineering as a [Simons STEM Scholar](https://www.stonybrook.edu/simonsscholars/).
 I am currently working under Dr. Shikui Chen in the [Computational Modeling Analysis Design and Optimization (CMADO) Laboratory](http://me.eng.stonybrook.edu/~chen/), where my work focuses on designing bi-stable brain aneurysm implants through the development of a novel dual conformal geometry and non-linear topology optimization algorithm.